douglascybersec/pyCalculator/README.md

 The MIT License grants the use of this project.
 See the [LICENSE](https://github.com/douglascybersec/pyCalculator/blob/master/LICENSE) file for additional details.

 ## Feedback & Collabs
-Got a feedback or want to collaborate?
+Got a feedback?
 I'm all circuits!
 Pull requests?
-Yes, I love them! _If not h4ck1n9 or c0d1ng, you might catch me creating cybersecurity content mostly on YouTube._ Checkout the [YouTube Channel](https://www.youtube.com/@douglascybersec) for more..
+Yes, I love them! _If not h4ck1n9 or c0d1ng, you might catch me creating cybersecurity content mostly on [YouTube](https://www.youtube.com/@douglascybersec)._